alaska113/cesium.gina/README.md

 The bottom left hand corner features time control settings.
 You should be able to see the earth rotate if you zoom out enough.

+This demo was made with Cesium JavaScript functions and some basic HTML.
+The Cesium function documentation can be found here: https://cesiumjs.org/Cesium/Build/Documentation/index.html

 CREDITS:
 This demo uses multiple sources of geographic tiles and information provided by GINA.